A Late-time Radio Search for Highly Off-axis Jets from PTF Broad-lined Ic Supernovae in GRB-like Host Galaxy Environments: Summary and Conclusions

 We find that the lack of radio detections in the other objects do not rule out off-axis jets entirely, but do imply that a ``typical'' long-duration GRB jet (with jet energy of $\approx 10^{51}~{\rm erg}$, and circumburst densities of $\gtrsim 10^{-1}~{\rm cm}^{-3}$) was not present in any of the other SNe in our sample, even for fully off-axis jets ($\theta_{\rm obs} = 90^\circ$).
 The reason for this may be that the jet in these events was choked in the stellar envelope, perhaps due to a shorter engine duration.
 Our detection fraction is consistent with relative rates of SNe Ic-bl and estimated collimation-corrected GRB rates in the local universe.

 Based on our work, we suggest a path forward for systematically discovering off-axis jets in the aftermath of SNe Ic-bl, taking advantage of the much larger samples of current optical surveys such as ZTF, and the deep radio observations that will be available with surveys such as the DSA-2000.
 These observations will be able to constrain the existence of off-axis GRBs with energies of $\gtrsim 10^{50}~{\rm erg}$ at circumburst densities of $\gtrsim 10^{-1.4}~{\rm cm}^{-3}$, depending on the microphysical parameters assumed.
-The definitive detection of off-axis jets in Ic-bl will have far reaching implications.
-This discovery will confirm the long standing model of GRBs as collimated explosions.
-It will also provide an independent measurement of local long GRB rates, which will lend further insight into the redshift evolution of GRB rates \citep[e.g.][]{2022ApJ...932...10G}.
-Finally, radio monitoring of an off-axis jet will provide an opportunity to study the angular structure of long GRBs, which is difficult to do with on-axis events.

 \facilities{VLA, MeerKAT} \software{CASA \citep{2007ASPC..376..127M, 2022PASP..134k4501C}, pwkit \citep{2017ascl.soft04001W}, matplotlib \citep{matplotlib}, pandas \citep{pandas}, numpy \citep{numpy}}